-Directorate of Audit Affairs and Compliance
+Audit Affairs and Compliance

 Financial Management: Plans and develops systems of internal controls in accordance with OMB Circular No. A-123 and other requirements.
 Establishes and maintains a quality assurance program with these objectives: a) improve the quality, accuracy, and timeliness of financial services and reports, b) improve financial methods and procedures, c) preclude loss or misuse of resources, and d) ensure accounting and budget systems provide timely and accurate managerial information in accordance with prescribed accounting and budget principles and standards.